bespoke-silicon-group/bsg_replicant/libraries/platforms/README.md

 different runtime library, hardware files, and build commands.
 We abstract these differences in the makefiles.

-Available platforms are subdirectories in this directory: aws-fpga, aws-vcs.
+Available platforms are subdirectories in this directory:.
 Each platform provides its own `bsg_manycore_platform.cpp` file that implements the API in `bsg_manycore_platform.h`.
-Each platform also provides a `library.mk` with build rules.
+Each platform also provides makefile fragments with build rules (e.g. `library.mk`, `execution.mk`, etc)

 To switch platforms, set the variable `BSG_PLATFORM` in [platform.mk](../../platform.mk).
 For the most part, users